skuroda/EvalInsert/README.md

 `command`:

 The python command to evaluate. `_0` will be replaced with the content of the current cursor. `_n` where `n` is the nth cursor from the top.
+If a python script is more than a single statement, the value to be printed must be assigned to the `result` variable.
+In addition, `_index` will be replaced the cursor number.

+### Example Commands

+    {
+        "name": "Multiples of 10",
+        "description": "Insert multiples of 10 at each cursor starting at 0" "command": "_index * 10"
+    }

+    {
+        "name": "Double cursor value",
+        "command": "_0 * 2"
+    }

+    {
+        "name": "Append firsts cursor text to all cursors", "command": "'_0' + '_1'"
+    }